yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-2.md

 # Dynamic class names

 This is the simplest approach that requires making the smallest change to our little library.
-All we do is to it generate the class name based on the props being passed, then supply that to our react component.
+Our approach will be to generate the class name based on the props being passed, then supply that to our react component.
 This means that `Block` under the hood should look like this: